Body Lice: A Hidden Vector in the Spread of the Bubonic Plague

 In one scenario, lice were fed plague-infected human blood and then placed on the artificial skin to feed again, mimicking an outbreak where infected lice move from person to person.
 In another scenario, lice were fed infected blood and isolated for 18 hours before being allowed to feed again, simulating a situation where lice jump from clothing or bedding onto a human host.

-See also Can Health Insurance Be Backdated?
-A Comprehensive Guide
+See also Ultimate Health Care Services: A Comprehensive Guide to Quality and Excellence

 Key Findings: Lice as Efficient Disease Carriers 📊